BenjaminDebeerst/Casper/README.md

 The modifications include
 - Colorization and font size changes
-- Embedding of Slimbox for galleries
+- Embedding of Featherlight and Featherlight-gallery plugin for galleries + some customization for captions
 - Embedding of jQuery

 ## Copyright & License